Our partnership brings together organizations from multiple sectors, including:

 nearly 100 countries to reach their full potential by tackling the root causes of poverty and injustice.
 The ultimate goal of all of World Vision’s work is child well-being.
-World Vision water, sanitation and hygiene (WASH) programmes focus on children and families having access to safe, equitable and sustainable clean water, dignified hygiene, and appropriate hygiene behaviours.
+World Vision water, sanitation and hygiene (WASH) programs focus on children and families having access to safe, equitable and sustainable clean water, dignified hygiene, and appropriate hygiene behaviors.

 The Secretariat is housed at FHI 360 in Washington, D.C.
 The Secretariat facilitates delivery of the GHP strategy including developing materials, sharing lessons and resources, and connecting organizations across our diverse network.

 If you would like to receive regular updates from the Global Handwashing Partnership, please subscribe to our mailing list or follow us online.